orbitmines/archive/projects/_indefinite_future_projects/PENDING (2027?+) ; Physics (& Hardware).md

 - Spatial separation is what allows for parallel/simultaneous rewrites under some maximum travel speed (for causality)

 ---

+[2026-03-13]

+A pattern means we're on a bridge between a low entropy region and a high entropy region?

+or rather

+A pattern means we're on a bridge between a smaller-size region, which maps to the higher-size region.

+So low entropy means these bridges exist for me.
+You can go from low entropy to high easily (many paths away from low entropy) Not many to.

+Is it that, the closer you are to a low entropy node the less paths exist?
+Lower entropy nodes are more part of loops?

+Because closeness to low entropy means things close to me are also closer to low entropy.
+So it must be gradual: Every transformation means I'm either staying in the same group which all share the same symmetry.
+Or I'm moving closer/further from a low entropy node.

+So if there's a loop; Say something which loops every 3 steps -A-B-C- then either they're all in the same symmetry; and have the same entropy, or one is lowerentropy; there's a step from there to some other group.
+Or two of them are lowentropy and the other higher.
+Even if you have a loop you cannot tell which it is

+Then methods which are generally reversible; for all inputs always stay within the same symmetry; everything in that loop has the same entropy.

+So we only consider transformations which increase or decrease the amount of bits.
+Or which are reversible for our input, but not generally.

+---

+criticality diamond

+macro/micro is islands

+---
 [[2025-02-28]]
 Particles as tangled space